florianvazelle/engine/README.md

 - Entity type is just an alias of `uint32_t`
 - Using of [Factory Design](https://www.tutorialspoint.com/design_pattern/factory_pattern.htm) to allocate Component in Pools
-- We can `GetObjectsWithTag` to retrieve entities with certain components
+- We can `GetEntitiesWithTags` to retrieve entities with certain components

 ## Building